yashasudupa/ESP32-Audio-Localization/README.md

 6. Build and Flash:
    - To build the project, open the VSCode command palette and run ESP-IDF: Build.
    - To flash the ESP32, run ESP-IDF: Flash.
-7. Build and Flash:
-   - To build the project, open the VSCode command palette and run ESP-IDF: Build.

 ## Serial Monitor Output (ESP32 Boot + Task Logs)
    ```yaml